JingyiBi/GDIM32-Final-AAA/README.md

 ## Final Submission
 ### Group Devlog
 #### 1. Finite State Machine (FSM) Pattern with C# Enums
-The Finite State Machine pattern shows how an object acts by breaking it down into different states, transitions between states, and actions that happen when states change.
+The Finite State Machine pattern organizes a system into different states and defines how it moves from one state to another.
 We used C# enums to make clear game states and cut down on error-prone conditional logic.

 Where We Used This in Our Game Code？